MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/items-repeater.md

 When you use an **ItemsRepeater**, you should provide scrolling functionality by wrapping it in a [**ScrollViewer**](/uwp/api/windows.ui.xaml.controls.scrollviewer) control.

 > [!NOTE]
-> If your app will run on earlier versions of Windows - those released *before* Windows 10, version 1809 - then you also need to host the **ScrollViewer** inside the [**ItemsRepeaterScrollHost**](/uwp/api/microsoft.ui.xaml.controls.itemsrepeaterscrollhost).
+> If your app will run on earlier versions of Windows - those released _before_ Windows 10, version 1809 - then you also need to host the **ScrollViewer** inside the [ItemsRepeaterScrollHost](/uwp/api/microsoft.ui.xaml.controls.itemsrepeaterscrollhost).

 > ```xaml
 > <muxc:ItemsRepeaterScrollHost>
 >     <ScrollViewer>